NVIDIA/spark-rapids/docs/FAQ.md

 that the RAPIDS Accelerator suits your needs, and file and issue or discussion if you have doubts or would like expanded encryption support.

+### What is the special requirement if I run Spark on Ray?
+RayDP provides simple APIs for running Spark on [Ray](https://github.com/ray-project/ray) and integrating Spark with AI libraries, we need to make the following configuration changes to fix the compatibility issues with the RAPIDS Accelerator and Ray:

+* Changed the `gpuGpusResources.sh` script to use `GPU` instead of `gpu`

+* Changed the `spark.executor.resource.gpu.*` configs to corresponding `spark.executor.resource.GPU.*` configs

+* Changed `spark.task.resource.gpu.amount` to `spark.task.resource.GPU.amount`

 ### I have more questions, where do I go?
 We use github to track bugs, feature requests, and answer questions.
 File an [issue](https://github.com/NVIDIA/spark-rapids/issues/new/choose) for a bug or feature request.
 Ask